miketuskey/ReGex/REGEX Project/Regex Presentation.md

 # Is Match
 - Indicates whether the specified regualr expression finds a match in the specific input string.
+- Is Match is an excellent tool for creating Boolean fuctions and testing string statements.
 ---

 # Replace